arielvscncls/arielvscncls/README.md

-- 👋 Hi, I’m @arielvscncls.
-My name is Ariel Vasconcelos.
+- 👋 Hi, I’m Ariel Vasconcelos.
 I currently live in Fortaleza, Brazil.
 - 👀 I’m interested in a lot of things.
 I study dentistry, I draw, ...
 - 🌱 I’m currently learning UX UI design and frontend skills
 - 💞️ I’m looking to collaborate on new projects